aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/WaspDriller.md

 - `data[0]`: This is set to 2 when using the digging underground move and every actor turn where this enemy attacks with [position](../../Actors%20states/BattlePosition.md) set to `Underground`, it is decremented.
 Once it reaches 0 after the decrement, the enemy goes back to `Ground`.
 Effectively, this value represents the amount of actor turns left that this enemy can stay `Underground` before going back to `Ground` by themselves.

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
-HardMode being true does 5 changes:
+HardMode being true does the following changes:

 - In the underground attack move, the total amount of frames for the enemy to move is 31.0 frames instead of being 39.0 frames.
-The [DoDamage](../../Damage%20pipeline/DoDamage.md) calls still happens on the first frame the enemy x position becomes lower than the `playertargetentity` one, but since the total amount of frames is reduced, this moment happens sooner.
+The [DoDamage](../../Damage%20pipeline/DoDamage.md) calls still happens on the first frame the enemy x position becomes lower than the `playertargetentity` one, but since the total amount of frames is reduced, this moment happens sooner
-- In the grounded drill attack move, the enemy takes 26.0 frames to move to its target instead of 32.25 frames.
+- In the grounded drill attack move, the enemy takes 26.0 frames to move to its target instead of 32.25 frames
-- In the triple hits version of the grounded drill attack move, the yield time befor the second and third hit changes to 0.45 seconds from 0.65 seconds
+- In the triple hits version of the grounded drill attack move, the yield time before the second and third hit changes to 0.45 seconds from 0.65 seconds
 - In the rock debris attack move, the amount of rocks thrown is random between 2 and 4 inclusive instead of being random between 2 and 3 inclusive
-- In the tock debris attack move, the speed of each projectile is random between 40 and 49 instead of being random between 40 and 57
+- In the rock debris attack move, the speed of each projectile is random between 40 and 48 inclusive cast to float instead of being random between 40 and 56 cast to float

 ## Move selection
 4 moves are possible:

 1. A single target drill dash attack
-2. A single target multiple hits rock debris thrown from drilling the ground
+2. A multiple targets rock debris thrown from drilling the ground
 3. Digs to set the [position](../../Actors%20states/BattlePosition.md) to `Underground`
 4. A single target underground drill attack

-Move 4 is only used when [position](../../Actors%20states/BattlePosition.md) is `Underground` and it is always used under this condition.
+Move 4 is always (and only) used when [position](../../Actors%20states/BattlePosition.md) is `Underground`.

-Move 1, 2 and 3 are selected with odds when [position](../../Actors%20states/BattlePosition.md) is not `Underground`:
+As for the other moves, the decision of which move to use is based on the following odds:

 |Move|Odds|
 |---:|----|